joerncodes/obsidian-expiring-notes/README.md

 - information you just jotted down that won't be important in a day or two
 - any ephemeral information you want to dump into your vault

+## Installation

+As this plugin is currently in early development, you can use [BRAT](https://github.com/TfTHacker/obsidian42-brat) to install it.

+Use the path `joerncodes/obsidian-expiring-notes`.

 ## How to make a note expire

 To mark a note to expire in the future, use a predefined frontmatter key like so: